Jang-Yoonseo/Jang-Yoonseo/README.md

 Email: tjdbswkd4321@naver.com

 ### **Introduction**:
-I am currently studying Mathematical Statistics and Regression Analysis to prepare for graduate school in Statistics.
-While I am not yet focused on a specific field within Statistics, I am interested in both theoretical and applied aspects.
-After the entrance exam, I plan to study Mathematical Analysis and Advanced Linear Algebra and participate in a data analysis contest.
-You can view my study materials on my Naver blog(https://blog.naver.com/tjdbswkd4321).
+I am a curious student with a strong interest in both the theoretical and applied aspects of Statistics.
+You can watch my study materials on my Naver blog(https://blog.naver.com/tjdbswkd4321).(Writed in Korean)